mko-x/docker-nginx-proxy/README.md

 - SSL Config
 - Basic Auth

-- Custom global or per vhost nginx configuration
+- Custom global or per vhost [nginx](http://nginx.org/ru/) configuration

 You find a copy of Jason's readme at the end of this one.
-It's just to easy provide the version of his readme according to my fork.
+It's just to easyily provide the version of his readme according to my fork.

 ---